Our Faith Journey

 After graduating from Kuyper College, Doug and Priscilla were married in 1990, and together attended linguistics courses at the International Linguistic Center in Dallas.
 Upon completion of their studies they were assigned to Côte d'Ivoire and Mali.
 They raised financial support for their work and soon left for Belgium to learn French.
 Less than two years later, the Higbys arrived to West Africa.
 The Fulfulde project in Mali needed another translator and so in 1995 the Higbys were assigned there.
 Doug worked as a Bible translator, and Priscilla saw to their sons’ educational needs, in addition to handling all of the administrative tasks for the translation project.
 The work of translation was shared between three separate missions working together as a team to translate the New Testament, as well as portions of the Old Testament.
 At the end of 2006, the New Testament was dedicated in Sévaré, Mali.
 Another team has now taken on the task of continuing the Old Testament.

 In November 2015, Doug and Priscilla settled in Grand Rapids, Michigan which they have a home office and work when they are not travelling and training.
-They travel frequently for Doug's role as International Coordinator for Language Technology Use.
-Priscilla is serving as ePub Manager for SIL, creating digital versions of books and manuals pertaining to cross-cultural fieldwork.
+They travel frequently for Doug's role as Director of Language Technology Use.
+Priscilla is serving as ePub Manager, creating digital versions of books and manuals that are important for cross-cultural fieldwork.